 The Lily Lolo Flawless Silk Finishing Powder is $22.
 Find it here.

-I apply the finishing powder differently than I apply the foundation.
-While I use a densely packed brush to “blend” the mineral foundation into skin, I use a large, fluffy powder brush to lightly dust the Flawless Silk Finishing Powder over my face.
+The finishing powder is meant to be applied differently than the foundation.
+While I use a densely packed brush to buff the mineral foundation into skin, I use a large, fluffy powder brush to lightly dust the Flawless Silk Finishing Powder over my face.

-Lily Lolo Flawless Silk Finishing Powder ingredients: mica, iron oxides.
+The ingredients of the Lily Lolo Flawless Silk Finishing Powder are ridiculously simple: mica, iron oxides.
 It doesn’t take much to make a stunning finishing powder.

 *This post is not sponsored.
 All opinions are my own.